otavio99/Freelancing-from-noob-to-pro/okrs.md

   - Listening to pitchs
   - Taking part in validations of systems and flows
 - Create a landing page to showcase the project
-- Present the project on a social media of some sort
+- Present the project on a social media
+  - places where there might be people who could gain interest